ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 ## Success Criteria

+### Progress Summary (Week 1)
+**Completed**: 4/6 core systems ✅
+- ✅ Camera controller with fly-around controls
+- ✅ Primitive spawning with placement system
+- ✅ Grid display with snapping and status bar
+- ✅ Selection system (Bevy's built-in picking - MIGRATED!)
+- ✅ Inspector panel (basic implementation, ready for expansion)
+- ❌ Play mode entry/exit (not started)

+**Status**: On track for Week 1 core editing.
+Play mode is the only remaining critical feature.

 ### Core Functionality
 - [x] Can launch editor with `--editor` flag
-- [ ] Can fly around scene smoothly with editor camera
+- [x] Can fly around scene smoothly with editor camera
-- [ ] Grid display shows spatial reference
+- [x] Grid display shows spatial reference
-- [ ] Can toggle grid snapping with G key (0.5m position, 15° rotation)
+- [x] Can toggle grid snapping with G key (0.5m position, 15° rotation)
 - [ ] Can toggle chunk boundary visualization (B key)
-- [ ] Can spawn primitives (cube, sphere, plane) into scene
+- [x] Can spawn primitives (cube, sphere, plane, cylinder, capsule) into scene
-- [ ] Can select objects by clicking in viewport (single object)
+- [x] Can select objects by clicking in viewport (single object)
 - [ ] **Can press P to enter play mode and test level (week 1 priority)**
 - [ ] **Can press ESC in play mode to return to editor (week 1 priority)**
 - [ ] Can move selected objects with translate gizmo (F to cycle modes)